Child Welfare Program

 The Department of Social Work and Social Ecology is pleased to be one of the 22 graduate school programs in California that actively participates in the Title IV-E Child Welfare Training Project.
 The project's goal is to enhance the professionalism of social workers pursuing a career in the area of child welfare services.
 It is funded through a grant from the Title IV-E Child Welfare Training Program of the Social Security Act.

 Stipends are available to full-time MSW students in the amount of $18,500 per year.
-Part-time MSW students (three- or four-year option) as of the 2015-2016 school year receive tuition assistance in the amount of $10,164.00 per academic year.
+Part-time MSW students (three- or four-year option) as of the 2015-2016 school year receive tuition assistance in the amount of $10,164.00 per academic year, plus books and mileage.
 Part-time students are responsible for payment to the University any remaining balance of their tuition.
 Only current employees working for the Department of Social Services are eligible to receive the part-time award.

 Students need to complete a Title IV-E application.
 Upon receipt of the application, an oral interview is subsequently scheduled, which is approximately a half hour in duration.
 The interviews are held in late spring and early summer.
 The oral interview is conducted with two faculty members and two community partners from child welfare services.
 Awards are competitive and based on the quality of both the written application as well as an oral interview.